 Over the years, SG Climate Rally has launched campaigns to engage with the public and push for climate justice.
 Find out more about them here.

 Climate change is an urgent issue, but ride-hailing app drivers and food delivery workers should not be forced to pay for it.
 Climate change was caused by businesses and their endless drive for profit, powered by fossil fuels.
 It was not caused by workers.
 Why must they pay for environmental damage?
+Together with delivery riders, we called for workers who relied on their vehicles to be given a full rebate on the petrol tax.

 On 28 November, Asian youth strikers from more than 9 countries held collective actions (online & offline) to demand our governments to take serious climate action during this pandemic and #BuildBackBetter.
 We are urging our governments and public development banks to divest from dirty industry, and invest in our futures!